White Roses

 There are white roses on your window sill, little sister.

-I stare at them with a sort of resolute denial as they twitch and flutter in the wind blowing through the open window.
+denial as they twitch and flutter in the wind blowing through the open window.
 The bouquet was given to us soon after news of your death reached town.
 The woman had said she was sorry for what had happened before handing Father the hand-picked flowers.
 At the memory, my fists tightened, and I run my finger over the gold ring in my right hand.

 I don't want to believe that your gone.